 JANUARY is the perfect time to set goals for learning and growing with our families.
-If your journey in 2014 will include writing lessons with any age, then this list of New Year’s resolutions for writers is for you.
+If your journey in the new year will include writing lessons with any age, then this list of New Year’s resolutions for writers is for you.

 Inspired by common metaphors and figures of speech, our playful list includes a lesson to be learned in each of the four seasons.
 Let the hands-on adventures in writing begin!

 Spring: Resolve to Polish Your Writing

 Spring cleaning rituals remind us to notice details, from closet doorknobs to dusty cabinets.
 When we take time to scrub, buff, and polish our belongings, we learn to appreciate each part of our home—and we begin to understand how all the parts work together.